Azov Brigade: Azov Civil Corps

 In the spring of 2015, veterans of the Azov Battalion created the core of a non-military non-governmental organization, the Azov Civil Corps (ukrainian), for the purpose of "political and social struggle".

 National Corps

 In 2016, veterans of the regiment and members of the Azov Civil Corps founded the political party National Corps.
 The party advocates for a stronger government control over politics and economy, completely breaking ties with Russia and opposes Ukraine joining both the European Union and NATO.
 The party's first leader was Andriy Biletsky.
 According to an expert in a 2022 article by Bayerischer Rundfunk, there is an "incompatibility resolution", which meant that active fighters could not become members of the National Corps.
+After the 2022 Russian invasion of Ukraine, it suspended its political activities, as most of its active members were engaged in military service.